12 Ways to Save Your Home From a Winter-Weather Nightmare

 Oil Metal Blades

 Apply a thin coat of oil to clean digging blades, especially steel ones, to prevent future rust.
 Mix one quart of motor oil (nondetergent 30W) with 2 cups kerosene or lamp oil.
 This thins the oil so it’s easier to wipe or spray onto tools (use a spray bottle sold for household cleaning).
-Apply only enough oil to coat metal surfaces—you don’t want it dripping off the tool.
+With a rag, apply only enough oil to coat metal surfaces — you don’t want it dripping off the tool.
 The small amount of oil on tool blades breaks down quickly in soil, so no worries about contaminating garden soil.

-Wipe down pruning saw blades with a layer of motor oil thinned with lamp oil or kerosene.
-Use a ratio of 1 quart non-detergent motor oil (30W is fine) mixed with one pint of lamp oil.
+Use a stiff bristle brush to remove any lingering sawdust from pruning saws.
+If sap or other residue is visible on the blade, wipe it with a rag dipped in paint thinner.
+Dry the tool with a clean cotton rag.
+Once dry, wipe down pruning saw blades with a layer of motor oil thinned with lamp oil or kerosene.
+Use a ratio of 1-quart non-detergent motor oil (30W is fine) mixed with one pint of lamp oil.
 The layer of oil forms a barrier between the metal blade and air to prevent oxidation and rust formation.

 Sharpen hand pruners, loppers and other cutting tools.
 Using a whetstone isn’t too difficult; simply follow the directions that come with it.
 You can also try specialized tools featuring a diamond, ceramic or high-carbon steel sharpening edge.
 Look for these honing tools online or at garden centers.